quentinrouger/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 6. Expect the best.
 Prepare for the worst.
 Capitalize on what comes

 7. Mozart composed his music not for the elite, but for everybody

+--Even more pointers, arrays and strings--

+0. memset